ampl/ampl.github.io/docs/source/ampl/python/modules.md

 ampl_module_highs==20221228
 ```

+### run
-### Run command in the same environment as the modules
+Run command in the same environment as the modules
 ```bash
 $ python -m amplpy.modules run <command>
 ```